emberjs/data/guides/misc/links-mode.md

   store: Store;
   url: string; // the related link
   method: 'GET';
-  records: StableRecordIdentifier[]; // the current membership of the relationship
+  records: ResourceKey[]; // the current membership of the relationship
   data: {
     field: LegacyBelongsToField | LegacyHasManyField;
     links: Links;
     meta: Meta;
     options: unknown; // any options passed to `reload` or `load`
-    record: StableRecordIdentifier; // the parent record };
+    record: ResourceKey; // the parent record
+  };

   // tells the store to not automatically convert the response into something reactive